oxfordcontrol/COSMO.jl/README.md

 ## Contributing
 - Contributions are always welcome.
 Our style guide can be found [here](https://github.com/oxfordcontrol/COSMO.jl/wiki/Code-Style-Guide).
 - Current issues, tasks and future ideas are listed in [Issues](https://github.com/oxfordcontrol/ossdp/issues).
 Please report any issues or bugs that you encounter.
 - As an open source project we are also interested in any projects and applications that use COSMO.
-Please let us know!
+Please let us know by opening a GitHub issue.

 ## Python - Interface
 COSMO can also be called from Python.
 Take a look at: [cosmo-python](https://github.com/oxfordcontrol/cosmo-python)

 ## Licence 🔍
-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License - see the [LICENSE.md](https://github.com/oxfordcontrol/COSMO.jl/LICENSE.md) file for details.